MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app.md

 This example scenario describes how to set up private connectivity from an Azure Web App to Azure Platform-as-a-Service (PaaS) services, or between Azure PaaS services that aren't natively deployed in isolated Azure Virtual Networks.
 The example shows a typical combination of hosting a web application in [Azure App Service](/azure/app-service/) and connecting to [Azure SQL Database](/azure/azure-sql/database/).

 The web app can securely connect to a backend database over a fully private connection.
-The database can't be reached through a public internet endpoint, eliminating a common attack vector.
+The public internet can't reach the database, which eliminates a common attack vector.

 ## Potential use cases